This post may contain affiliate links, review our disclosure policy for details

-The time has come to night time potty train your child.
-I’m assuming you have already day time potty trained your toddler and congratulations for that mama!
+The time has come to nighttime potty train your toddler.
+I’m assuming you have started daytime potty training your toddler and congratulations for that mama!
 That’s a milestone to celebrate on it’s own!
-But now is the other half of potty training, the most difficult I would say and the most patience testing of all.
-Since toddlers do not know how to control their bladders yet, it can make it harder for them to not wet their bed at night.
-These tips are going to help you night time potty train your toddler without stress and with ease, I promise!
+But now is the other half of potty training, the most difficult I would say and the most patient testing of all.
+Since toddlers do not know how to control their bladders yet, it can make it harder for them to stop bedwetting at night.
+These tips are going to help you nighttime potty train your toddler without stress and with ease, I promise!

 If you’re still trying to day time potty train your child, need an extra push and would love to do it in a weekend, I recommend you to read the Potty Train in a Weekend book!
 Click here to view more details!
 Let me just say this, it is possible for you to potty train in 3 days, I did it with all three of my kids. life changer for sure!

-Now mama, before we get into this, I want you to know that night time potty training takes a lot of will from you, patience and determination.
+Now mama, before we get into this, I want you to know that night time potty training takes a lot of will power from you, patience and determination.
 So please do not give up the first time you try it.
 You can cry if you want to, I’ll give you my shoulder, it’s okay!
-Just know that these tips will indeed help you night time potty train like a rock-star, that’s how I did it.
+Just know that these tips will indeed help you nighttime potty train your 2 or 3 year old toddler.
 It took me a week though, yup very different from the 3 day, day time potty training.
 But you can totally do this!

 9 fool proof ways to easily night time potty train your toddler

 Disclosure: This post may contain affiliated links for your convenience.
 You can read more about it here.